Dr Marcus Waithe, Magdalene

 Areas of Graduate Supervision

-Dr Waithe is interested in supervising graduates in the following areas: Victorian moralists (esp.
-Carlyle, Ruskin, Morris); aestheticism; medievalism; literary and intellectual labour; craftsmanship; Utopianism; relations between Victorian literature and the visual arts or architecture; Victorian cultural institutions (especially museums).
+Prof. Waithe is interested in supervising graduates in the following areas: Victorian moralists (esp.
+Carlyle, Ruskin, Morris); aestheticism; medievalism; literary and intellectual labour; work and craftsmanship; Utopianism; relations between Victorian literature and the visual arts or architecture; letter forms and typography; Victorian cultural institutions (especially museums); the poetry and criticism of Geoffrey Hill.

 Selected Publications